pmndrs/drei/README.md

 [![](https://img.shields.io/badge/-storybook-%23ff69b4)](https://drei.vercel.app/?path=/story/misc-meshbounds--mesh-bounds-st)

 A very fast, but often good-enough bounds-only raycast for meshes.
-You can use this if performance has precidence over pointer precision.
+You can use this if performance has precedence over pointer precision.

 ```jsx
 <mesh raycast={meshBounds} />